Nicolas-Tietz/NodeJS_API/README.md

 ![NODEJS](https://img.shields.io/badge/NODE_JS-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)

-This project is about creating a backend for a Travel Company that allows to interact with a MongoDB Database.
+This project consists of a backend for a Travel Company that allows to interact with a MongoDB Database.

 ### The Database contains collections for:
 - Users
 - Products
 - Orders

-## How to Install
+## How to Clone

 1. Clone the repository: